 Even when the LLM has been tested or fine-tuned with a base set of prompts, users might not enter their prompts in exactly the same way as tested.
 For example, an eCommerce LLM will perform well if a user inputs the prompt “How do I return a product?” because the LLM was tested with that prompt.
 However, it might not do well if the prompt changed to “I’m confused about how to return my shoes” or “Can I get help on sending back the gift?” since the model might not recognize them as the same question.
 As a result, the LLM will respond in a different, unexpected way.
 This is called model robustness, and weaker LLM robustness can result in different responses to the same questions with different linguistic variations.

-Changes to underlying models
+Changes to Underlying Models

 When using AI via third-party APIs, the LLMs behind the APIs can unexpectedly change.
 Like traditional ML models, LLMs can also be refreshed or tuned.
 There might not be a significant update to warrant changing the major or minor version of the LLM itself, so the performance of the LLM might change for your set of prompts.
 A recent paper that evaluated OpenAI’s GPT-3.5 and GPT-4’s performance at two different points in time found greatly varying performance and behavior.

-Drift Monitoring for LLMs
+Drift Monitoring for LLMs: Why it Matters

 Similar to model monitoring in the well-established MLOps lifecycle, LLM monitoring is a critical step in LLMOps to ensure high performance is maintained.
 Drift monitoring, for example, is needed to identify whether a model’s inputs and outputs are changing for a fixed baseline, typically a sample of the training set or a slice of production traffic or in the case of LLMs, a fine-tuned dataset or a response-prompt validation set.